epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 Running this command will generate the file `./config/infra.yml` for you, with default settings for each domain.
 If you want to change these, you can simply use more options and flags in the tool itself (see the [`branectl` documentation](TODO) or the builtin `branectl generate infra --help`), or change the file manually (see the [`infra.yml` documentation](TODO)).

-Next up, it is time to generate the `node.yml` file.
-We do this file last, because it defines where to find all of the other files can be found.
-While you can manually specify where each file can be found when generating the `node.yml`, you can generally make your life easier by providing them at the default locations.
-For the central node, the default locations are according to the following file structure:
+Then we will generate the final file, the `node.yml` file.
+This file is done last, because it itself defines where the node services and the `branectl` tool may find any of the others.

+When generating this file, it is possible to manually specify where to find each of those files.
+However, in practise, it is more convenient to make sure that the files are at the default locations that the tools expects.
+The following tree structure displays the default locations for the configuration of a central node:
 ```
 <current dir>
 ├ config